11 December 2020

 If you outsource and go for the cheapest solution, that’s probably what you’re going to get: developers team delivering low-quality code, poor management services and a final product that leaves a lot to be desired.
 Then it’s up to another outsourcing vendor to solve all the problems and imposed challenges.
 Ergo: bye-bye cost savings!

 💡 Read more: ABC of QA.
 Why do you need a Quality Assurance engineer?

 Software outsourcing can fail but it doesn’t have to

 We’ve listed a lot of reasons why your software development outsourcing could end up with a flop – mishandled communication, cost savings, lack of trust, plans and quality processes.
 The list of issues is far from over.
+It also often depends on specific scenarios in software development outsourcing.
 We could also include challenges like different time zones, language barriers, cultural differences, etc. We totally realise that all of this seems extremely overwhelming for companies that aren’t proficient in technologies.

 Good news is – that definitely won’t be the main reason why your project ends up successful or not.
 If you have a clear vision of what success means to you, your app and your business, the reliable outsourcing companies will get you there.